 Most patients with end-stage heart failure like Walters would then receive a left ventricular assist device (LVAD), a mechanical device that helps the heart pump blood throughout the body and allows the patient the chance to recover and gain back their strength.
 But in Walters’ case, the LVAD wasn’t enough.

 “The LVAD was not an appropriate option in this case because of the VT,” said UK cardiothoracic transplant surgeon Dr. Alexis Shafii.
 “It could help his circulation, but it wouldn’t stop the electrical problem with his heart.”

 The solution: go ahead and remove the heart.

 On Dec.
-13, Shafii performed the surgery to install the Total Artificial Heart in Walters, making him just the fourth patient at UK to receive the device as a bridge to transplant.
+13, Dr. Shafii performed the surgery to install the SynCardia temporary Total Artificial Heart (TAH), making Walters just the fourth patient at UK to receive the device as a bridge to transplant.

 After the weeks of rapid deterioration leading up to his emergency hospital visit, Walters was blunt about his expectations going into surgery.
 “I expected to die,” he said.